 Our criminal justice undergraduate program offers an unparalleled variety of concentrations in areas such as crime analysis, law enforcement, and investigative services.

 Our forensic science undergraduate program was one of the first in the nation and remains one of the most respected.
-From forensic science to criminal justice to human services and legal studies to fire science, we stay on top of the latest trends in security—locally, nationally, and globally, from the home to the streets, from the workplace to cyberspace—to create curricula that meet the needs of our students and our ever-changing world.
+From forensic science to criminal justice and human services to fire science, we stay on top of the latest trends in security—locally, nationally, and globally, from the home to the streets, from the workplace to cyberspace—to create curricula that meet the needs of our students and our ever-changing world.
 We are the first university to offer a master of science degree in national security and public safety.
 The University of New Haven is also home to the Henry C. Lee Institute of Forensic Science and the National Crime Scene Training Center.